Exploratory Analysis · Funnel · 2024

 Bounce Rate by Channel

-The bounce rate chart reinforces the same ranking: Social bounces at 65.1% and barely converts, while Referral has the lowest bounce rate (29.9%) and the highest conversion, consistent with high-intent users arriving from trusted external sources.
+The bounce data tells the same story: Social bounces at 65.1% and barely converts, while Referral has the lowest bounce rate (29.9%) and the highest conversion.

 Three Concrete Opportunities